- Educator Preparation Performance Report | Overview

 - Educator Preparation Performance Report | Institutional Reports - Linked below, by institution type.

 - For the 2012 Ohio Educator Preparation Performance Reports, click here.

 High-quality teachers and principals are developed through high-quality educator preparation programs.
 To continuously improve the quality of educator preparation programs in Ohio, H.B.
-1 of the 128th General Assembly directed the Chancellor of the Board of Regents to develop a system for evaluating Ohio’s educator preparation programs and holding institutions of higher education accountable for their graduates’ success.
+1 of the 128th General Assembly directed the Chancellor of the Department of Higher Education to develop a system for evaluating Ohio’s educator preparation programs and holding institutions of higher education accountable for their graduates’ success.
 H.B.
 290 of the 128th General Assembly provided for the sharing of data between the Ohio Board of Regents and the Ohio Department of Education to link the performance of educators to the institutions that prepared them.

 The identification of metrics and the report format were developed in collaboration with representatives from the 13 public and 38 private educator preparation institutions in Ohio, state agencies, and organizations.
 The Board of Regents works with the Ohio Department of Education and higher education institutions to collect data on the following identified preparation metrics for the annual reports.
 The reported metrics include:

 - Candidate Academic Measures

 Resident Educator Persistence Data